meester-b/gridhub/README.md

 - Do you want to respect the constraints?
 Y/N and press Enter
 - How many times do you want to run your chosen algorithm(s)?
 Any integer above 1 and press Enter

 Depending on your choices, you will get options for which algorithm and improvement algorithm you want to run.
+You will be prompted with the file path where you can find the visualisation of your algorithm result.